BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 The first time I ran this numbers I was surprised to see how cheap it is!
 But let's be careful: we are considering only the output translation tokens.

-A translator must read the source material (input tokens), read what he already has translated (more input tokens), and most importantly: think, draft and make decisions (output reasoning tokens).
+As we said, a translator must read the source material (input tokens), read what he already has translated (more input tokens), and most importantly: think, draft and make decisions (output reasoning tokens).

 For a large task executed in one go, input tokens are cached and therefore their price is negligible compared to the output tokens.
 What matters then is estimating how much reasoning will be needed.

 As a first guess, let's say a translator spends 99% of its cognitive effort thinking about how to translate, weighing trade-offs, drafting and making decisions, while the remaining percent is used to produce the final result.
 Instead paying for 360k tokens, we would be paying for 36M tokens!

-[Infobox]
+{{< callout note >}}
 Why 99% you may ask?
 Why not 99.999% or 98%?
 The answer it that it was revealed to me in a dream!
 (Joke aside it just felt about right given my experience using coding agents at work where I estimate only 1% of my tokens are used to write the final result itself).
+You will see at the end that my estimate was shockingly close.
+{{< /callout >}}

-So if we 100x the previous prices, we would get:
+Let's 100x the previous prices to account for reasoning:

 Deepseek V4 Flash: 10$

 Claude Fable 5: 1800$

-See how even then, the estimated price is far below what the professional translator would cost us!
-In fact it is affordable enough that I want to try and see for myself how far we can take it!
+Even then, the estimated price is far below what the professional translator would cost us.
+But there is no telling how the quality will compare at this point.
+I am curious and it is affordable enough that I want to try and see for myself how far we can take it!

 ## Translation Ex Machina